silverstripe/cwp/docs/en/user.md

 This howto is intended for the users of the CMS.
 It details all additional options provided by CWP.
 For standard SilverStripe functions please refer to the [general user documentation](http://userhelp.silverstripe.org/).

+## Definitions

+* *Page types*: words highlighted **as follows** signify page types.
+These are the pages that can be created through the *Add page* screen and include some defaults such as **Page** and **Redirector page**.
+See [Managing your site](http://3.0.userhelp.silverstripe.org/for-website-content-editors/managing-your-site/) for more details.
+* *Sections*: large areas of the CMS that can be navigated through the CMS menu on the left, for example *Pages* section.
+* *Subsections and tabs*: these are seen on the top right of the interface and can be navigated accordingly.
+Some sections will not have subsections at all - just tabs.
+* *Screens*: standalone areas that perform specific functions in the CMS, such as the *Add page* screen accessible from the *Pages* section.
+* *Panels*: self-contained areas that often provide extra capabilities, for example the tree panel in the *Pages* section, or *Filter* panel in *Files* section.

 ## Content editing

 Most of the content on the website is edited by using the rich text editor (by default this is TinyMCE).
 Most of the